nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/microsoft-sql-server.md

 ## Database Collation

-To work properly Nuxeo need to have some columns with a case-sensitive collation.
+To work properly Nuxeo needs to have some columns with a case-sensitive collation.

 To make sure this is the case, use: